The \'etale local structure of algebraic stacks: The structure of linearly reductive groups

 \begin{lemma}[Anantharaman] Let $S$ be the spectrum of a DVR.
 If $G\to S$ is a separated group algebraic space of finite type, then $G$ is a scheme.
 If in addition $G\to S$ has affine fibers or is flat with affine generic fiber $G_\eta$, then $G$ is affine. \end{lemma} \begin{proof} The first statement is \cite[Thm.~4.B]{MR0335524}.
 For the second statement, it is enough to show that the flat group scheme $\overline{G}=\overline{G_\eta}$ is affine.
 This is \cite[Prop.~2.3.1]{MR0335524}. \end{proof}

-\begin{proposition} Let $G\to S$ be a geometrically reductive group scheme that is embeddable fppf-locally on $S$ (we will soon see that this is automatic if $G$ is linearly reductive). \begin{enumerate} \item If $N\subset G$ is a closed normal subgroup such that $N\to S$ is quasi-finite, then $N\to S$ is finite. \end{enumerate} Let $H\to S$ be a separated group algebraic space of finite presentation and let $u\colon G\to H$ be a homomorphism. \begin{enumerate}[resume] \item If $u$ is a monomorphism, then $u$ is a closed immersion. \item If $u_s\colon G_s\to H_s$ is a monomorphism for a point $s\in S$, then $u_U\colon G_U\to H_U$ is a closed immersion for some open neighborhood $U$ of $s$. \end{enumerate} \end{proposition} \begin{proof} The questions are local on $S$ so we can assume that $G$ is embeddable.
-For \itemref{P:geomreductive:closed-qf-normal-are-finite} we note that a normal closed subgroup $N\subset G$ gives rise to a closed subgroup $[N/G]$ of the inertia stack $[G/G]=I_{BG}$ (where $G$ acts on itself via conjugation).
+\begin{proposition} Let $H\to S$ be a geometrically reductive group scheme that is embeddable fppf-locally on $S$, e.g., $H$ linearly reductive (\Cref{C:lin-red-groups}). \begin{enumerate} \item If $N\subset H$ is a closed normal subgroup such that $N\to S$ is quasi-finite, then $N\to S$ is finite. \end{enumerate} Let $G\to S$ be a separated group algebraic space of finite presentation and let $u\colon H\to G$ be a homomorphism. \begin{enumerate}[resume] \item If $u$ is a monomorphism, then $u$ is a closed immersion. \item If $u_s\colon H_s\to G_s$ is a monomorphism for a point $s\in S$, then $u_U\colon H_U\to G_U$ is a closed immersion for some open neighborhood $U$ of $s$. \end{enumerate} \end{proposition} \begin{proof} The questions are local on $S$ so we can assume that $H$ is embeddable.
+For \itemref{P:geomreductive:closed-qf-normal-are-finite} we note that a normal closed subgroup $N\subset H$ gives rise to a closed subgroup $[N/H]$ of the inertia stack $[H/H]=I_{BH}$ (where $H$ acts on itself via conjugation).
 The result thus follows from \Cref{L:fundamental:quasi-finite-subgroup-of-inertia}.

 For \itemref{P:geomreductive:mono-closed}, it is enough to prove that $u$ is proper.
 After noetherian approximation, we can assume that $S$ is noetherian.
 By the valuative criterion for properness, we can further assume that $S$ is the spectrum of a DVR.
-We can also replace $H$ with the closure of $u(G_\eta)$.
-Then $H$ is an affine group scheme (\Cref{L:group-over-DVR}) so $H/G\to BG\to S$ is adequately affine, hence affine.
+We can also replace $G$ with the closure of $u(H_\eta)$.
+Then $G$ is an affine group scheme (\Cref{L:group-over-DVR}) so $G/H\to BH\to S$ is adequately affine.
+As $G/H \to S$ is also representable, it follows from \cite[Thm.~4.3.1]{alper-adequate} that it is also affine.
 It follows that $u$ is a closed immersion.

 For \itemref{P:geomreductive:closed-imm}, we apply \itemref{P:geomreductive:closed-qf-normal-are-finite} to $\ker(u)$ which is quasi-finite, hence finite, in an open neighborhood of $s$.
 By Nakayama's lemma $u$ is thus a monomorphism in an open neighborhood and we conclude by \itemref{P:geomreductive:mono-closed}. \end{proof}